Apodini/corvus/README.md

 }
 ```

-And finally `routes.swift`, which registers the routes from the `Corvus` API:
+And `routes.swift`, which registers the routes from the `Corvus` API:
 ```Swift
 import Corvus
 import Vapor